vladimirnizov/takeoff/README.md

 How to start a project?

  The first step is to download it.
-Next, open the terminal in the main directory and write "npm install".
+Next, open the terminal in the main directory and run "npm install".

  The server is ready to start.
 Run "npm start".